The Life Sciences Law Review: Portugal

 The regulatory regime

 The Medicines Act3 consolidates in a single legal act the regime applicable to, among others, the marketing authorisation, manufacture, import, export, marketing, labelling, promotion and pharmacovigilance of medicines; transposing into Portuguese law several directives, including Directive 2001/83/EC,4 as amended (the Directive).

-The definitions of a medicinal product for human use and of a medical device are identical to those arising from EU legislation, with the distinction between them being made on the basis of the intended use and the mechanism through which this is achieved.
-As is the case under the Directive, where any doubt arises, the classification as a medicinal product prevails.
+The definitions of a medicinal product for human use and of a medical device are identical to those arising from EU legislation.
+The distinction between them is, in essence, made based on the intended use and the mechanism through which this is achieved.
+As under the Directive, in case of doubt, the classification as a medicinal product prevails.

 ii Non-clinical studies

-Directive 2010/63/EU8 on the protection of animals used for scientific purposes was transposed into Portuguese law in August 2013.9 This regime follows closely the one set out in Directive 2010/63/EU, thus establishing several requirements applicable to the use of animals for scientific or educational purposes, namely in what concerns the accommodation, care and use of animals in procedures; the origin, breeding, marking and killing of animals; licensing of breeders, suppliers and users; and the procedures for evaluation and authorisation of scientific or educational projects.
+Directive 2010/63/EU7 on the protection of animals used for scientific purposes was transposed into Portuguese law by Decree-Law No. 113/2013,8 establishing several requirements applicable to the use of animals for scientific or educational purposes, namely in what concerns the accommodation, care and use of animals in procedures; the origin, breeding, marking and killing of animals; licensing of breeders, suppliers and users; and the procedures for evaluation and authorisation of scientific or educational projects.

 In addition, and similarly to what happens at EU level, the testing of finished cosmetic products and cosmetic ingredients on animals is prohibited, with the same applying to the marketing thereof if animal testing was conducted for cosmetic purposes.

 iii Clinical trials